inkarkat/git-extensions/etc/hubcheats-submodules-serial.md

 can be reviewed separately and then the branches can be (subsequently rebased and) merged.

+## Before the reintegration of one branch
+1. Go through all open pull requests and change the base branch from the to-be-integrated branch to master.
+(Without that, the PR will be automatically closed after the reintegration deletes that branch.)

-After the reintegration of one branch:
+## After the reintegration of one branch
 1. superproject: Check out the next branch; e.g. via `$ git cossbr`
 2. Rebase
    a) from superproject: `$ git subsamebrdo -i mrb`